 Waiting to go on

-We have factored in cast members into our physical spacing with the audience, so on most nights it will be possible to sit in the audience area if your group on later in the evening.
+We have factored in cast members into our physical spacing with the audience, so on most nights it will be possible to sit in the audience area at the back if your group on later in the evening.

-Please don’t crowd the back of the venue and please respect the audience distancing.
+Please don’t crowd the box office area and please respect the audience distancing.

 Warm up and pre-show rehearsal

 Before the audience arrive it will be possible to warm up on the stage.
 Once the doors are opening please stop warm up and please don’t ask for extra time, as our Front of House managers already have a lot to do with people arriving.

 It is now possible to warm up in the back cupboard room, but it is small so please check in with your cast about risk.
 Many groups instead warm up in the park next door.